These terms apply to all services provided by Yrless Limited

 3.5 All connections and plans are for single dwelling only unless otherwise specified.
 Any connection to other buildings is seen as a new installation and applicable charges apply.

-3.6 Connection speeds are subject to environmental factors such as location, line-of-sight, noise/interference, environment and network capacity.
+3.6 Advertised connection speeds are subject to environmental factors such as location, line-of-sight, noise/interference, environmental factors, network capacity and any network provider infrastructure limitations.

 3.7 All plans are unlimited unless otherwise advertised, but may have restricted upload/download speeds.